ekumenlabs/fruit_detection/README.md

 - `detection`: loads the detection stack.
 - `visualization`: loads RQt to visualize the input and output image processing.
 - `webcam`: loads the usb_cam driver that makes a connected webcam to publish.
 Useful when the Olive Camera is not available.
-- `simulation`: loads the simulation NVidia Isaac Omniverse.
+- `simulation`: loads the simulation NVIDIA Omniverse™.
-- `dataset_gen`: generates a training dataset using NVidia Isaac Omniverse.
+- `dataset_gen`: generates a training dataset using NVIDIA Omniverse™.

 Compound profiles are: